Timeline of the Second Nagorno-Karabakh War: 28 October

 Overnight, the Azerbaijani MoD claimed it had repulsed several Armenian counterattacks near Martakert, Khojavend, Fuzuli, Zangilan and Qubadli, while the Armenian MoD claimed ongoing operations to destroy "sabotage groups".
 In the early morning, the Azerbaijani MoD stated that the Armenian forces had shelled Tartar District; Armenia issued a denial.
 In midday, the Artsakh authorities stated that the Azerbaijani forces were shelling Shusha and the situation in Çanaqçı was tense.
 Azerbaijan denied shelling Shusha and its MoD released a footage, according to BBC Russian Service, from northeast of Qubadlı.
 At approximately 14:00, the Azerbaijani authorities stated that the Armenian forces had launched BM-30 Smerch missiles with cluster munition on Bərdə, killing 21 civilians and wounding 70 more.
 Armenia denied responsibility and stated that the Azerbaijani forces were shelling Stepanakert, while the Azerbaijani MoD stated that the Armenian forces were also shelling Goranboy and Tartar Districts.
 In the evening, President of Azerbaijan, Ilham Aliyev, stated that the Azerbaijani forces had seized control of several villages in Qubadli, Zangilan, Fuzuli and Jabrayil Districts.

 29 October

 Overnight, clashes continued, with the Azerbaijani authorities stating that they had repelled Armenian attacks near Khojavend, Fuzuli and Qubadli.
 In the morning, both sides accused each other shelling civilians.
 At about 10:00, the Azerbaijani MoD stated that the Armenian forces were shelling Tartar and Goranboy.
-At about midday, the Armenian MoD stated that clashes were taking place in Çanaqçı, few kilometers southest of Shusha.
+At about midday, the Armenian MoD stated that clashes were taking place in Çanaqçı, a few kilometers southeast of Shusha.
 Subsequently, the Azerbaijani MoD released footage from newly captured villages in Hakari Valley.
 In the evening, President of Artsakh, Arayik Harutyunyan stated that the Azerbaijani forces were already 5 km from Shusha, the second largest city in Nagorno-Karabakh.